hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_certificate.html.markdown

 We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

-Beyond authentication and managing Azure AAD resources further steps are required to make so a Service principal can make changes to Azure Active Directory objects such as users and groups.
-The [Granting a Service Principal permission to manage AAD](service_principal_configuration.html) guide contains the required steps.
+Once you have configured a Service Principal as described in this guide, you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.

 ---

-## Creating a Service Principal
+## Setting up an Application and Service Principal

-A Service Principal is an application within Azure Active Directory which can be used as a means of authentication, either [using a Client Secret](service_principal_client_secret.html) or a Client Certificate (which is documented in this guide) and can be created though the Azure Portal.
+A Service Principal is a security principal within Azure Active Directory which can be granted permissions to manage objects in Azure Active Directory.
+To authenticate with a Service Principal, you will need to create an Application object within Azure Active Directory, which you will use as a means of authentication, either [using a Client Secret](service_principal_client_secret.html) or a Client Certificate (which is documented in this guide).
+This can be done using the Azure Portal.

-This guide will cover how to generate a client certificate, how to create a Service Principal and then how to assign the Client Certificate to the Service Principal so that it can be used for authentication.
-Once that's done finally we're going to grant the Service Principal permission to manage resources in the Subscription - to do this we're going to assign `Contributor` rights to the Subscription - however [it's possible to assign other permissions](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/) depending on your configuration.
+This guide will cover how to generate a client certificate, how to create an Application and linked Service Principal, and then how to assign the Client Certificate to the Application so that it can be used for authentication.

 ---